 Men mostly travel alone.
 A Man can be easily bullied and can be robbed.
-A male victim can only file a theft case but a women can file theft, molestation, rape, attempt to murder and what not.
-So mostly men are targeted.
+A male victim can only file a theft case but women can file theft, molestation, rape, attempt to murder and what not.
+So mainly men are targeted.

 Q. What do you want to achieve through this journey?

 A. My objective is to tell all Indian male DV victims to speak out without any fear.
 They are the victims and they need support and help from the society and government.
 I believe unless one speaks out about the atrocities on them one cannot come out of depression which leads to suicide.
 Also, I appeal to the lawmakers to make our laws gender neutral.